celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/stability-fees.md

 ### **Stability Fee Levied on Balance**

 Each account’s stable token balance is stored as ‘units’, and `inflationFactor` describes the units/value ratio.
-The Celo Dollar value of an account can therefore be computed as follows
+The Celo Dollar value of an account can therefore be computed as follows.

 `Account cUSD Value = Account cUSD Units / inflationFactor`

-When a transaction occurs, a modifier checks if the stability fee needs updating and, if so, the `inflationFactor` is updated
+When a transaction occurs, a modifier checks if the stability fee needs updating and, if so, the `inflationFactor` is updated.

 ### **Updates to the Inflation Factor**